cdapio/coopr/docs/docs/source/overview/security.rst

 ===================

 At Cask Data, we take security very seriously and invest a lot of time to make sure we secure communication between different aspects of any system that we build.
-Cask Coopr beta release does not include a lot of much needed security features, but upcoming releases of Cask Coopr will make it secure and more reliable for provisioning clusters.
-This document describes how we are planning to secure different aspects of Cask Coopr.
+Coopr beta release does not include a lot of much needed security features, but upcoming releases of Coopr will make it secure and more reliable for provisioning clusters.
+This document describes how we are planning to secure different aspects of Coopr.

 .. figure:: security-diagram.png
     :align: right
     :width: 800px
-    :alt: Cask Coopr architecture and security
+    :alt: Coopr architecture and security
     :figclass: align-center

 Communication Channels